 <img> HTML tag or via an inline CSS style at a

-The Smush CDN does not serve background images added to your website using CSS.
+<style> HTML tag.
+The Smush CDN does not serve background images added to your website in a CSS stylesheet.

 The Smush CDN will serve background images using the following methods: